Introduction

 Supply teachers were asked why they carried out supply teaching work.
 The top five reasons cited by supply teachers were:

-6% stated that they were concerned about the workload in schools;
+• 4% stated that they were concerned about the workload in schools; and

-Supply teachers were asked about the ability to secure work teaching during the academic year 2022/23.
-Over two-fifths (43%) reported that they had no problems securing work, whereas a third (33%) reported that they had some problems securing work.
-Just under a quarter of supply teachers (24%) reported that they had significant problems getting supply work.
+Supply teachers were asked about the ability to secure work teaching during the academic year 2023/24.
+Just two-fifths (41%) reported that they had no problems securing work, whereas a third (33%) reported that they had some problems securing work.
+However, a fifth of supply teachers (20%) reported that they had significant problems getting supply work and just over one in 20 reported that they had not been able to secure any supply work.

 Access to work

-During the academic year 2022/23, over three-quarters of supply teachers (77%) reported that they were working for one local authority, 17% reported that they were working for two local authorities and 3% reported that they were working for three local authorities.
-Three per cent of supply teachers reported that they were working for more than five local authorities.
+During the academic year 2023/24, over three-quarters of supply teachers (78%) reported that they were working for one local authority, 17% reported that they were working for two local authorities and 4% reported that they were working for three local authorities.

-When asked if this was more or less than the number of local authorities they had worked for during the previous academic year (2021/22), just over one in ten supply teachers (11%) stated that it was more and just under nine out of ten (89%) stated that it had stayed the same.
+When asked if this was more or less than the number of local authorities they had worked for during the previous academic year, just under one in 20 supply teachers (4%) stated that it was more, just under one in ten (9%) stated that it was less and just under nine out of ten (87%) stated that it had stayed the same.

-Twenty-nine per cent of supply teachers stated that the cost-of-living crisis had a detrimental impact on how far they were willing to travel to undertake an assignment.
+Well in excess of half of supply teachers (55%) stated that the cost-of-living crisis had a detrimental impact on how far they were willing to travel to undertake an assignment.

 Availability of work

-Over a third of supply teachers (37%) who responded to the survey stated that they were able to secure work in primary schools, just over two-thirds (67%) stated that they were able to secure work in secondary schools and 13% reported that they were able to secure work in special schools/pupil referral units (PRUs).
+Two-fifths of supply teachers (40%) who responded to the survey stated that they were able to secure work in primary schools, well in excess of half (57%) stated that they were able to secure work in secondary schools and one in ten (10%) reported that they were able to secure work in special schools/pupil referral units.

-For those supply teachers who reported that they were able to secure work during the academic year 2022/23, well over a third (37%) reported that the majority of their supply teaching was short-term supply (e.g. ad hoc for two days or fewer) and over three-fifths (63%) stated that the majority of their supply teaching was on longer term assignments (e.g. placements in excess of two days).
+For those supply teachers who reported that they were able to secure work during the academic year 2023/24, just over a fifth (22%) reported that the majority of their supply teaching was short-term supply (e.g. ad hoc for two days or fewer) and over well in excess of three-quarters (78%) stated that the majority of their supply teaching was on longer term assignments (e.g. placements in excess of two days).

-Of those supply teachers on a long-term assignment, just over a fifth (21%) said that this was weekly supply work and just over a quarter (26%) stated that this was monthly supply work.
-Just over a fifth of supply teachers (21%) reported that the majority of their work was termly supply work and a third (32%) stated that the majority of their supply teaching was on longer term assignments in excess of a term.
+Of those supply teachers on a long-term assignment, a quarter (25%) said that this was weekly supply work and 14% stated that this was monthly supply work.
+Just under a third of supply teachers (30%) reported that the majority of their work was termly supply work and 31% stated that the majority of their supply teaching was on longer term assignments in excess of a term.

 Experiences with schools, staff, parents and pupils when undertaking assignments

-Seventy-one per cent of supply teachers reported that they are always made to feel welcome by the school and 29% stated that they are often made to feel welcome by the school.
+Just under three-fifths of supply teachers (59%) reported that they are always made to feel welcome by the school and over a quarter (28%) reported that they are often made to feel welcome by the school.
+However, one in ten supply teachers (9%) reported that they are rarely made to feel welcome by the school and 3% stated that they are never made to feel welcome by the school.

-When asked how welcome they are made to feel by the teaching staff in schools, a third of supply teachers (33%) reported that they are always made to feel welcome and well over two-fifths (45%) reported that they are often made to feel welcome by the staff in schools.
-However, just over one fifth (22%) reported that they are rarely made to feel welcome by the staff in schools.
+When asked how welcome they are made to feel by the teaching staff in schools, well over two-fifths of supply teachers (46%) reported that they are always made to feel welcome and just over two-fifths (42%) reported that they are often made to feel welcome by the teaching staff in schools.
+However, over one in ten (12%) reported that they are rarely made to feel welcome by the teaching staff in schools.

-When asked how welcome they are made to feel by the support assistants in schools, 37% of supply teachers reported that they are always made to feel welcome and well over one in ten (13%) reported that they are often made to feel welcome by the support assistants in schools.
-However, a quarter (25%) reported that they are rarely made to feel welcome by the support assistants in schools and another quarter (25%) reported that they are never made to feel welcome by the support assistants in schools.
+When asked how welcome they are made to feel by the support assistants in schools, a third of supply teachers (33%) reported that they are always made to feel welcome and well over half (56%) reported that they are often made to feel welcome by the support assistants in schools.
+However, just over one in ten (11%) reported that they are rarely made to feel welcome by the support assistants in schools.

-In respect of being made to feel welcome by the parents, three-fifths of supply teachers (60%) stated that they are rarely made to feel welcome, whereas two-fifths (40%) stated that they are never made to feel welcome by the parents.
+In respect of being made to feel welcome by the parents, a third of supply teachers (33%) stated that they are rarely made to feel welcome, whereas just over two-thirds (67%) stated that they are never made to feel welcome by the parents.

 Provision of key information when undertaking assignments

-Of those supply teachers able to secure work during the 2022/23 academic year, over half (52%) stated that they were not given the school’s overall risk assessment and 12% stated that they were not sure.
+Of those supply teachers able to secure work during the 2023/24 academic year, just over two-thirds (68%) stated that they were not given the school’s overall risk assessment and 11% stated that they were not sure.

-Just over half of supply teachers (52%) stated that they were not given the arrangements in place for supply teachers to report safely to the workplace and just under half (48%) stated that they were not given the details of any procedures and protective measures in regards to Covid-19, including any financial support available.
+Two-thirds of supply teachers (66%) stated that they were not given the arrangements in place for supply teachers to report safely to the workplace and just under three-quarters (74%) stated that they were not given the details of any procedures and protective measures in regards to Covid-19, including any financial support available.

-Just under a third (32%) stated that they were not provided with the details of any designated contact(s) for any questions, problems or emergencies and a fifth of supply teachers (20%) reported that they were not given the details of who and where to report to each day, including details of the signing in process.
+In excess of a third (37%) stated that they were not provided with the details of any designated contact(s) for any questions, problems or emergencies and just over a quarter of supply teachers (26%) reported that they were not given the details of who and where to report to each day, including details of the signing in process.

-Well over two-fifths of supply teachers (46%) reported that they were not provided with the details of how to raise any concerns about health and safety and well over half (56%) reported that they were not provided with the details of how to call for assistance, including first aid.
-Furthermore, well over half of supply teachers (56%) reported that they were not provided with the details of the nearest first aid room or appropriate area.
+Well over half of supply teachers (55%) reported that they were not provided with the details of how to raise any concerns about health and safety and just under two-fifths (39%) reported that they were not provided with the details of how to call for assistance, including first aid.
+Furthermore, just under three-fifths of supply teachers (58%) reported that they were not provided with the details of the nearest first aid room or appropriate area.

-In regards to the school’s fire evacuation plans, including routes and procedures, two-fifths of supply teachers (40%) reported that this was not provided to them when undertaking assignments in schools during the 2022/23 academic year.
+In regards to the school’s fire evacuation plans, including routes and procedures, well over two-fifths of supply teachers (45%) reported that this was not provided to them when undertaking assignments in schools during the 2023/24 academic year.

-Only a quarter of respondents (25%) stated that they had been given a tour of the school site, including identifying where they would be teaching when undertaking assignments in schools.
+Well over two-fifths of respondents (45%) stated that they had not been given a tour of the school site, including identifying where they would be teaching when undertaking assignments in schools.

-In respect to the timetable, including breaks and lunch periods, as well as expectations on staff during such times, a fifth of supply teachers (20%) reported that information regarding this had not been provided to them when undertaking assignments in schools.
+In respect to the timetable, including breaks and lunch periods, as well as expectations on staff during such times, just over a fifth of supply teachers (22%) reported that information regarding this had not been provided to them when undertaking assignments in schools.

-A fifth of respondents (20%) reported that they had not been provided with the details of the registration process and expectations for the appropriate movement of pupils around the school site between lessons, at breaks, at lunchtimes and at the end of the school day when undertaking assignments during the 2022/23 academic year.
+Thirty per cent of respondents reported that they had not been provided with the details of the registration process and expectations for the appropriate movement of pupils around the school site between lessons, at breaks, at lunchtimes and at the end of the school day when undertaking assignments during the 2023/24 academic year.

-In addition, 28% of supply teachers stated that they were not provided with the details regarding access to computers, with log-in details and what to do at the end of the school day and two-fifths (40%) reported that they were not provided with the details of any resources they might reasonably be expected to provide to students, such as pens.
+In regards to teaching, over half of supply teachers (53%) reported that they were not provided with details of how to access relevant information on schemes of work for the subjects they were expected to teach and well over two-fifths (46%) reported that they had not been provided with access to relevant teaching materials.
+In addition, well over a third of supply teachers (37%) stated that they were not provided with the details regarding access to computers, with log-in details and what to do at the end of the school day and just under three-fifths (58%) reported that they were not provided with the details of any resources they might reasonably be expected to provide to students, such as pens.

 Access to facilities and amenities in schools when undertaking assignments

-When asked about their most recent assignment, over a third of supply teachers (36%) stated that they do not always have access to staff rooms where they were available, almost half (48%) stated that they do not always have access to staff food and drink facilities and almost a quarter (24%) said that they do not always have access to toilet/washroom facilities.
-Just under two-fifths (38%) reported that they do not always have access to car parking.
+When asked about their most recent assignment, just over a fifth of supply teachers (21%) stated that they do not always have access to staff rooms where they are available, just under two-fifths (39%) stated that they do not always have access to staff food and drink facilities and just 3% said that they do not always have access to toilet/washroom facilities.
+Twenty-nine per cent reported that they do not always have access to car parking.

-Just under half of respondents (48%) stated that they do not always have access to staff food and drink facilities when undertaking assignments.
+Just under two-fifths of respondents (39%) stated that they do not always have access to staff food and drink facilities when undertaking assignments.

-Two-fifths of supply teachers (40%) who secured work during the academic year 2022/23 stated that they were concerned about their health and safety when undertaking supply work in schools.
+Just under two-fifths of supply teachers (39%) who secured work during the academic year 2023/24 stated that they were concerned about their health and safety when undertaking supply work in schools and 8% thought that they may have been penalised or had work cancelled for disclosing personal information about their health and safety (e.g. pregnant).

-Over two-fifths of supply teachers (43%) reported that they had sourced work elsewhere other than teaching during the academic year.
-Of those, nine out of ten (90%) stated that the work sourced elsewhere other than teaching failed to provide the same level of financial income that they would have obtained had they been able to obtain work teaching.
+Just over a quarter (27%) reported that they had sourced work elsewhere other than teaching during the academic year.
+Of those, just over three-quarters (77%) stated that the work sourced elsewhere other than teaching failed to provide the same level of financial income that they would have obtained had they been able to obtain work teaching.

-A quarter of supply teachers (25%) reported having to claim some form of state benefit during the academic year (e.g. Universal Credit) and over two-fifths of respondents (43%) stated that they had experienced financial hardship as a supply teacher over the same period.
+Just over a quarter of supply teachers (27%) reported having to claim some form of state benefit during the academic year (e.g. Universal Credit) and almost half of respondents (49%) stated that they had experienced financial hardship as a supply teacher over the same period.

-Over two-fifths of respondents (43%) stated that they had experienced financial hardship as a supply teacher.
+Almost half of respondents (49%) stated that they had experienced financial hardship as a supply teacher.

 Training and behaviour management support

-Two-thirds of supply teachers (60%) stated that they had not been given access to career long professional learning (CLPL) in the last 12 months.
+Well over half of supply teachers (56%) stated that they had not been given access to career-long professional learning (CLPL) in the last 12 months.

-For those supply teachers who accessed CLPL, a quarter (25%) stated that this had been provided by local authorities, a quarter (25%) stated that this had been provided by schools, 15% stated that this had been provided by their trade union and three-quarters (75%) reported that it had been self-directed CLPL.
+For those supply teachers who accessed CLPL, just under a quarter (24%) stated that this had been provided by local authorities, over a third (35%) stated that this had been provided by schools, 14% stated that this had been provided by their trade union, 3% stated that this had been provided by a subject specialist organisation and just under two-thirds (65%) reported that it had been self-directed CLPL.

 Ways in which the Scottish Government could best support supply teachers